carblu/rolemining/README.md

   </p>

 <p align="justify">
-The heuristic <b>DuplicateUDCC</b> has been tested using real-world datasets that were publicly available from HP labs (A. Ene, W.G.
+The heuristic <b>StrictUDCC</b> has been tested using real-world datasets that were publicly available from HP labs (A. Ene, W.G.
 Horne, N. Milosavljevic, P. Rao, R. Schreiber, and R.E.
 Tarjan <em>Fast exact and heuristic methods for role minimization problems</em>.
 ACM SACMAT 2008, pp. 1–10).
 Such datasets can also be found in the folder <b>datasets</b>.

-The heuristic <b>StrictUDCC</b>  and
+The heuristic <b>DuplicateUDCC</b> starts from a solution (referred to as <em>decomposition</em>) of the role mining problem in the unconstrained setting, then the heuristi manage to fix the cases where the constraints are violated.

 </p>